 Survey data Symptoms Pathogenetic rationale

-Complaints In some cases, patients have no complaints.
+Complaints In some cases, patients have no complaints

 are.
 More often they complain about short-term

-pain from chemical irritants (more often
+pain from chemical irritants (usually

 from sweet, less often from sour and salty), and so-

-Demineralization of enamel in the lesion focus
+Demineralization of enamel in the affected area due to

 leads to an increase in its permeability.
 As a result

-pressure to enter the enamel-dentin area
+pressure to enter the zone of enamel-dentin junction

 unity and change the balance of the ionic composition of this

-area.
+areas.
 Pain occurs as a result of changes in the hydrodynamic state in the cytoplasm

 odontoblasts and dentinal tubules

-Inspection A shallow carious cavity is determined
+Inspection A shallow carious cavity is identified

-pigmented, along the edges there may be chalky or pigmented areas characteristic of caries in the spot stage
+pigmented, there may be chalky or pigmented areas along the edges, characteristic of caries in the spot stage

-The appearance of a defect in the enamel occurs if a cariogenic situation persists for a long time, accompanied by exposure
+The appearance of a defect in the enamel occurs if a cariogenic situation persists for a long time, accompanied by exposure to

 acids on enamel